 Asbestos in the Military

 Until the late 1970s, a mineral known as asbestos was used in an abundance of buildings and products.
 Especially in the military.
-The mineral is cheap, strong, resistant to fire, electricity, and chemical corrosion, and it was used by many different companies and organizations because of this.
+The mineral is cheap, strong, resistant to fire, electricity, and chemical corrosion.
+Many different industrial companies used the mineral in manufacturing because of this.
 After the 1970s, researchers discovered that prolonged asbestos exposure could cause cancer (making it a carcinogen) or other related conditions.

 How Exposure Can Cause Asbestos-Related Conditions, Illnesses, and Diseases

 Asbestos has two forms, Chrysotile and Amphibole.
-The type used primarily in construction and consequently harming veterans and others in proximity is chrysotile.
-The mineral develops as a bundle of fibers, which are generally not dangerous unless being disturbed in construction, renovation, or demolition projects, and the toxic fibers are expelled into the air.
-Once airborne, the fibers can then be inhaled or ingested by those in the vicinity.
+The primary type manufacturers use in construction can eventually cause illness in veterans and others in proximity is chrysotile.
+Primarily bundle of fibers, asbestos isn’t dangerous unless construction, renovation, or demolition projects cause disturbance and make the fibers airborne.
+Once airborne, people in the vicinity can easily ingest the toxin.

-On rarer occasions, the fibers can attach to a worker’s skin, hair, or clothes and be passed along to relatives or close friends.
-This type of contact with the mineral is also known as secondary or indirect asbestos exposure.
+On rarer occasions, the fibers can attach to a worker’s skin, hair, or clothes.
+This makes it easy for workers to accidentally transfer them to relatives or close friends.
+This type of contact with the mineral is secondary or indirect asbestos exposure.

 The disease that forms most commonly from prolonged asbestos exposure, mesothelioma occurs when cancerous cells grow in the lining of the lungs (pleura), the abdomen (peritoneum), or the heart (pericardium).
 The illness has a long latency period, which means the disease can take over 30 years to develop.
 This makes it prevalent in older veterans and seniors.

-This form of cancer is characterized by tumors that develop in the lungs, versus mesothelioma, where tumors develop in the lung tissue linings.
+Medical professionals classify lung cancer by tumors that develop in the lungs, versus mesothelioma, where tumors develop in the lung tissue linings.
 Lung cancer has a latency period that can take at least 15 years to show up after initial exposures.

 Also known as “throat” cancer, laryngeal cancer is another potential side effect of prolonged asbestos exposure.
 The disease occurs when tumors grow and develop in the tissues of the larynx, or “voice box.”

 If a person accidentally swallows or otherwise ingests the mineral’s toxic fibers, they can cause the development of tumors in this region over time.
-Stomach (Gastric) cancer is characterized by tumors forming in the lining of the stomach over time.
+Stomach (Gastric) cancer happens when tumors form in the stomach lining.

 This is when cancer grows in the tissue of the colon.
-The colon helps with processing waste from the body, so if harmful fibers are swallowed and then lodged in the colon, that person could develop colon cancer after a while.
+The colon helps with processing waste from the body, so if people swallow harmful fibers, hey may get lodged in the colon.
+After a while, that person could develop colon cancer.

 In more unique instances, women have developed tumors in the tissue of the ovary from extended exposure to the toxin’s dangerous fibers.